vmware/powershell-module-for-vmware-cloud-foundation-reporting/README.md

 Get-InstalledModule
 ```

-Once installed, any new cmdlet associated with `VMware.CloudFoundation.Reporting` and it's supporting PowerShell modules will be available for use.
+Once installed, any cmdlets associated with `VMware.CloudFoundation.Reporting` and the supporting PowerShell modules will be available for use.

 To view the cmdlets for available in the module, run the following command in the PowerShell console.